gohugoio/hugoDocs/content/en/configuration/output-formats.md

 : (`string`) The protocol (scheme) of the URL for this output format.
 For example, `https://` or `webcal://`.
 Default is the scheme of the [`baseURL`][] parameter in your site configuration, typically `https://`.

 rel
-: (`string`) If provided, you can assign this value to `rel` attributes in `link` elements when iterating over output formats in your templates.
-Default is `alternate`.
+: (`string`) The relationship of the output format to the current page.
+Hugo uses this property to determine the [canonical output format](g) of the current page.
+For the predefined `html` output format, the default value is `canonical`; for all other predefined output formats, the default value is `alternate`.

 root
 : (`bool`) Whether to publish files to the root of the publish directory.
 Default is `false`.